K2Joom/docs-matukio/matukio_in_an_iframe.md

 http://matukio.compojoom.com/events?tmpl=component

-This removes the whole Template (including modules etc.) and only shows the component.
+This removes the whole Joomla Template (including modules etc.) and only shows the component.

-You can use this to embed Matukio in other websites.
+You can use this to embed Matukio Events in other websites.

 > tmpl=component is only working for a single site, when users click on links, Joomla changes back to the default template.
 Use styles and custom templates if you to use the navigation.